Skip to Content

 AnomalisticH/24 (beat, ~13,972 yr)Β±0.04 sObliquity Γ— inclination interplay

-The tropical year variation is 15Γ— larger than the sidereal, confirming that the orbital period is nearly constant while the equinox reference frame shifts with obliquity.
-See Formulas for the complete Fourier expressions.
+The tropical-year variation is 15Γ— larger than the sidereal, confirming the orbital period is nearly constant while the equinox reference frame shifts with obliquity.
+Complete Fourier expressions: Formulas.

-But the sidereal year in days varies because the day length changes:
+The sidereal year in days varies because day length changes:

 Sidereal Year (days) = Sidereal Year (seconds) / Day Length (seconds)

-As orbital elements change over millennia, the sidereal year in days changes (via Fourier harmonics at periods H/8 and H/3), which changes how many days fit into the fixed number of seconds.
+As orbital elements change over millennia the sidereal year in days changes (via H/8 and H/3 harmonics), which changes how many days fit into the J2000-anchor number of seconds.
+Day length itself derives from the same anchor:

 Day Length = Sidereal Year (seconds) / Sidereal Year (days)